The Lighthouse (2019 film): Release

 The Lighthouse had its world premiere on May 19, 2019, in the Directors' Fortnight section of the Cannes Film Festival, and it was screened at the Toronto International Film Festival and the Atlantic Film Festival in September.
 It was distributed by A24 in North America and by Focus Features internationally, and was released in theaters on October 18, 2019.

+Home media

+The Lighthouse was released on digital in the United States on December 20, 2019, and in Blu-ray and DVD formats on January 7, 2020, by Lionsgate Home Entertainment.
+Later, it was released on 4K Ultra HD Blu-ray by A24 on March 28, 2023.

 Reception

 Box office

 The film grossed $10.9 million in the United States and $7.5 million in other territories, for a worldwide box-office total of $18.3 million.

 Its limited opening weekend in the U.S., the film grossed $419,764 from eight theaters, for an average of $52,471 per venue.
 Its second weekend, the film expanded to 586 theaters and grossed $3.75 million, placing eighth at the box office.
 The following weekend, the film expanded to 978 theaters, but its gross fell 34.7% to $2 million, and it finished in 13th place.